dwave-examples/distributed-computing/README.md

 ![](https://latex.codecogs.com/gif.latex?%5Clarge%20x_%7Bik%7D)
 denotes whether node `i` is in subset `k` or not.

-The objective function that we want should minimize the number of links between different partitions.
+Our objective function should minimize the number of links between different partitions.
 To count how many links between different partitions we have, given a partition of the nodes (assignment of our binary variables),